Percy Kilbride: Career

+Since Universal insisted on releasing only one Kettle feature annually, during the spring months, there was already a backlog of unreleased pictures.
+Ma and Pa Kettle at Waikiki, filmed in February 1952, was not released for another three years.
+Kilbride withdrew from the series in 1953 after filming Ma and Pa Kettle Hit the Road Home.
+It was released in 1954 as Ma and Pa Kettle at Home.

+Kilbride retired only from Pa Kettle, not from acting.
+Although the Kettle films were lucrative and "Kilbride has had a lot of fun making them," wrote columnist Frank Scully, "they have cost him a lot of fat parts on the home lot and elsewhere.
+He was picked for Return of the Texan only to be shelved for Walter Brennan because the front office thought it would be too tough a job getting that shiftless Kettle out of the public mind."
+In a 1953 interview, Kilbride discussed the monotony of his career due to his portrayal of Pa Kettle:

 I had my training on the stage, where I did a variety of roles.
 That's the fun of being an actor: to meet the challenge of creating new characters.
 But Pa Kettle is always the same.
 He can do anything; there is no need to establish any motivation.
 There's no kick in doing him over and over again.
 I have had dozens of offers to do television series, but I have turned them all down.
 I might do one-shot appearances; but I won't let myself get tied down to one character.

+Kilbride had tried to break away from Pa Kettle, playing character roles in other films through 1950.
+However, he became so familiar in the Kettle pictures that he wound up playing the role almost exclusively.
+The one exception was a 1952 industrial film promoting home appliances; Kilbride's dry delivery provided, appropriately enough, a voice for a dehumidifier.

+Kilbride lived alone in an apartment on Whitley Avenue in Los Angeles, just off Hollywood Boulevard.
+Pa Kettle was even a dangerous influence on his personal life: "I've reached the time in life when I should own a house and settle down, but I know that Kettle virus would paralyze me when it came to mowing a lawn, sweeping off a porch, or changing a light bulb."

 Death

-On September 21, 1964, Kilbride and another actor, Ralph Belmont, were struck by a car while crossing the street in Hollywood.
+On September 21, 1964, Kilbride and another actor, Ralph Belmont, were struck by a motorist while crossing the street in Hollywood.

 Belmont died instantly; Kilbride died three months later from atherosclerosis and terminal pneumonia which were caused by head injuries, having undergone brain surgery at the Good Samaritan Hospital in Los Angeles on November 11, aged 76.

 A veteran of World War I, Kilbride was buried at Golden Gate National Cemetery in San Bruno, California.
 Kilbride, who never married, left his estate to four nephews and a sister-in-law.